Sigil (comics)

-Sigil is an American comic book series published by Cross Gen Entertainment from July 2000 to December 2003, ending at issue forty-two.
-Sigil was one of the publisher's first four titles (the others being Mystic, Scion, and Meridian), originally created by Mark Alessi and Gina M. Villa.
-The book is one of many from the publisher that took place in the Sigilverse, or the Cross Generation Universe.
+Sigil is an American comic book series published by CrossGen from July 2000 to December 2003, ending at issue #42.
+Sigil was one of the publisher's first four titles (alongside Mystic, Scion, and Meridian), originally created by Mark Alessi and Gina M. Villa.
+The book is one of several from the same publisher that took place in the Sigilverse, or the Cross Generation Universe.

 In 2011, Sigil was part of Marvel Comics' relaunch of the Cross Generation Universe.

 Setting

 Sigil has multiple worlds and civilizations linked by mysterious marks called Sigils.
 The comic focuses on a futuristic world where humanity has expanded across several planets, forming an alliance known as the Planetary Union.
 Across the galaxy, humanity faces an ancient enemy, the reptilian Saurians, whose war with the Union defines the political and military power shifts.
 The characters in Negation are from varied worlds and universes.

 The bulk of Sigil takes place on and around the worlds of the Planetary Union, a group of five human-inhabited planets: Gaia (believed to be humanity's home world), Brejhur, Delassia, Kayseecay, and Victor.
 Humans had also colonized the neutral world of Tanipal, which seceded from the Union sometime before the start of the series.
 Tanipal is ruled by the Sultan Ronolo.

 As the series opens, the Planetary Union has been at war with the Saurians, a starfaring race of reptilian humanoids, for several centuries.
 The extent of the Saurian empire is unknown, but it is known that the planet of Tcharun serves as its centre of power.